 How much do letting agents charge in Gibraltar?

-Tenant finding typically costs one month's rent or 8-10% of annual rent as a one-off fee.
+Based on public market listings, tenant finding typically costs one month's rent or 8-10% of annual rent as a one-off fee.
 Full management ranges from 10-15% of monthly rent on an ongoing basis.
-Additional charges for inventories, renewals and check-outs may apply depending on the agent.
+Additional charges for inventories (£100 to £250), renewals (£150 to £300) and check-outs (£100 to £200) may apply depending on the agent.

 Do I need a letting agent if I live in Gibraltar?

 Not necessarily.
 Resident landlords with one or two properties and the time to manage them can self-manage effectively.
-However, an agent provides professional tenant referencing, legally compliant tenancy agreements and maintenance coordination that many landlords find valuable even when they live locally.
+However, an agent provides professional tenant referencing, legally compliant tenancy agreements and maintenance coordination that many landlords find valuable even when living locally.

 What is the difference between tenant finding and full management?